 Review_1 Naoto Kono

-He spends his days skiing and snowboarding while working at his family's inn and rental shop in Nozawa Onsen.
-He had the opportunity to test ride RIPSTICK two years ago, and liked it so much he continues to wear it.
-His brothers are Kenji Kono, a former member of the Japanese ski cross team, and Katsuyuki Kono, a professional skier.
-He
+He works at his family's inn and rental shop in Nozawa Onsen, while spending his days immersed in skiing and snowboarding.
+Two years ago, he had the opportunity to try out RIPSTICK bindings and has been using them ever since.
+His brothers are Kenji Kawano, a former member of the Japanese national ski cross team, and Katsuyuki Kawano, a professional skier.

-He uses the RIPSTICK 116 (185) model (binding position recommended by the manufacturer).
+Model used: RIPSTICK 116 (185) (Binding position recommended by the manufacturer)

 ■ Impression of hardness (1 = soft ⇔ 5 = hard)